 A skill that must be developed in tandem with writing reasoned arguments is the analysis of sources.
 This includes looking at the perspective of the sources, as well as the intended message and audience.
 Sources might include journal articles, books, websites, videos, speakers or experiences.
 Students will often need to look at a source differently depending on the discipline.
 A news article might be evaluated in terms of the the publisher, the author, the photographer, and the source’s location of origin.
 On the other hand, a scientific source might be analyzed in terms of the supporting research base, corroboration against current scientific understanding, or the organization that sponsored the research.
 It is important that students understand how sources are analyzed according to different criteria based on the discipline.

-Find more videos on opinion and argument writing by clicking here.
+Find more videos on opinion and argument writing by on Vimeo.

 Do What Works

 Above are a sampling of templates and processes that might be used to scaffold student thinking and writing.
 These are only a sampling, and do not reflect the full range of scaffolding that students might need.